 What is Basin United?

-Basin United is an ongoing, industry-led group of onshore upstream stakeholder companies committed to improving safety performance in the Permian Basin.
+Basin United is an industry board or industry-representative, comprised of onshore upstream stakeholder companies that are committed to improving safety performance in the Permian Basin.

 What organizations are behind/supporting Basin United?

-Basin United is developing a 2-day safety orientation and leadership course, Day 1 – Building the Basin: Fundamental Safety Orientation, and Day 2 – Building the Basin: Safety Leadership, to be attended by upstream onshore frontline workers and supervisors.
+Basin United developed a 2-day safety orientation and leadership course.
+The courses are Day 1 – Building the Basin: Fundamental Safety Orientation, and Day 2 – Building the Basin: Leadership Safety, to be attended by upstream onshore frontline workers and supervisors.

-• The goal of the course is to reduce and eliminate serious injuries and fatalities in the Permian Basin by aligning stakeholders around these Life Saving Actions, safety culture improvements, safety leadership, and human performance principles.
+• The goals are to reduce and eliminate serious injuries and fatalities in the Permian Basin by aligning stakeholders around these Life Saving Actions, safety culture improvements, safety leadership, and human performance principles.